FAQs for Telehealth

 Why are we using Telehealth?

 Inner Melbourne Clinical Psychology has decided to conduct sessions via Telehealth (phone or video consultations) as a response to the COVID-19 pandemic.
 By moving to Telehealth sessions we can help decrease the risk to our clients and psychologists of being exposed to the virus.
-From the 9th June some psychologists will also be offering face to face sessions.
-Find out more about this here.

 What is Telehealth?